 We're aware of how smartphones seem to have taken over the world: 34% of people actually check their phone in the middle of the night... according to Deloitte.
 That doesn't mean they're all checking for emails, of course; they're probably just checking the time.
 But the point stands: People have grown reliant on their mobile devices.

 Optimizing email, websites, landing pages, PDFs, and other assets for mobile has never been so important.
 Google is actually splitting its index so that it can evaluate mobile sites differently, essentially creating two versions of the Internet.
-In marketing automation, we will want to know who is looking at what page on what device.
+For best-practices in marketing automation, we will want to know who is looking at what page on what device.
 If we realize that half of our customers are on mobile and half are on desktop, we can market to each segment differently.
 Let's get the mobile half to download our app and the other can download our comprehensive PDF.

 But that's not all.
 I received a virtual reality headset this Christmas, and after playing a quick driving game I had a realization: If VR takes off, marketing will have to evolve to keep up.
 Why shouldn't people send each other VR messages or links to VR-optimized Web pages where they can view interactive infographics or pages that essentially market your brand?